mozilla/glean/docs/user/metrics/counter.md

 ## Limits

-* Only increments, saturates at the limits of a 32-bit signed integer
+* Only increments, saturates at the limits of a 32-bit signed integer.

 ## Examples